Mightydeeze/mini_ex/mini_ex3/README.md

 I used [rotate()](https://p5js.org/reference/#/p5/rotate) on all the shapes and used [push()](https://p5js.org/reference/#/p5/push) and [pop()](https://p5js.org/reference/#/p5/pop) to make the difference in color and speeds.
 To show the text I made an array with all the quotes as elements which got triggered by a counter.

-(In progress)
-What is the time-related syntax/function that you have used in your program? and why you use in this way?

 #### My code: https://github.com/Mightydeeze/mini_ex/blob/mini_ex_main/mini_ex3/Excercises/empty-example/sketch.js

   #